Advanced Clean Cars and Advanced Clean Trucks

 - Create flexibility options for compliance: The Advanced Clean Cars and Advanced Clean Trucks programs provides vehicle manufacturers with flexibility—through credits, trading, and other features—to comply with sales requirements as the zero-emissions vehicle markets grow at different speeds.
 For more information, email email@example.com.

-The New Mexico Environment Department and the City of Albuquerque will hold three public meetings on the proposed rules:
+The New Mexico Environment Department and the City of Albuquerque held three public meetings on the proposed rules, on September 19 and October 16, 2023 in person and October 4, 2023 online.

 - Notice of public hearing – English